7 Core Product Design Skills

 2

-Designs features in line with roadmap goals, ensuring user flows support KPIs.
+Designs features aligned with roadmap goals.
+Makes sure user flows support KPIs.

 3